jaimejim/jaimejim.github.io/_posts/2017-01-20-raspberri-resilio.markdown

 $raspi:~$ cd /opt/resilio/bin
 ```

-Download the latest version and unpack.
+Then we can download the official latest version and unpack it.

 ```sh
 $raspi:~$ sudo wget  https://download-cdn.resilio.com/stable/linux-arm/resilio-sync_arm.tar.gz